fabricio-p/c-vector/README.md

   return 0;
 }
 ```
-## Fat-pointer mode
+## Pointer mode
 This mode is activated if you `#define CVECTOR_FATPOINTER`.
 In this mode a pointer is used instead of a struct, which points at the data.
 The metadata, like the length and the capacity are stored right as a header right before the address where the pointer points to.
-This mode is more suited for efficiency and speed, as oposed to [struct mode](#Struct-mode) which is more suited to practical and general purpose use.
-Also you can use the `[]` syntax to access the items of the vector.
+This mode is more suited for practical use, like being able to use the square brackets to access items, as oposed to [struct mode](#Struct-mode).

 ### Functions and structs